steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix MenuDestRoot Level](../images/Creating-a-Mod-Matrix-MenuDestRoot-Level.png)

-3. Select the Cutoff template and duplicate it, then rename the duplicate to "Resonance" and set its properties and template parameters as follows.
+3. Select the Cutoff template and duplicate it, then rename the duplicate to "Resonance" and set its properties and template parameters as follows:

 #### Properties